valery1707/java-locale-kazakh/INSTALL.md

 # INSTALLATION

-REQUIREMENTS: Java SE 8 or higher.
+REQUIREMENTS: Java SE 6 or higher.

 ## 1. Installing

 ### 1.1.
 Installing permanently into your JVM

-For installing Kazakh locale, just copy the `locale-kazakh-java8-{version}.jar` file into your Java virtual machine's extension folder:
+For installing Kazakh locale, just copy the `locale-kazakh-{version}.jar` file into your Java virtual machine's extension folder:

 * For a Java JDK: $JAVA_HOME/jre/lib/ext
 * For a Java JRE: $JAVA_HOME/lib/ext